If your photos and videos are disorganized, PhotoStructure can bring some order to your chaos.

 2019/2019-05-01, and retain their original filename.

-- Photos and videos already found in your library will remain in their current location, and not be “re-copied” into a date-stamped folder.
+- Photos and videos already stored in your library directory hierarchy will remain in their current location, and not be “re-copied” into a date-stamped folder.

 - Different files taken on the same day that share the same name will be given a unique number suffix.